 Garden of Quilts is a celebration of the quilting community.
 We want to display all levels of quilting from beginner to expert as well as all kinds of design.
 We want to display your quilt at the Garden of Quilts!

 There is no charge to apply for consideration.
 There is however a $20.00 registration fee required of all entrants that are invited to participate in the show.
 Quilters can submit up to five quilts, the $20.00 fee is per quilter not per quilt.
 Thanksgiving Point is a non-profit organization and will apply this fee to offset the immense costs involved in handling, protecting, and returning each quilt--therefore making the show sustainable for years to come.
+The fee also includes one single-day admission to the Garden of Quilts.

 The Garden of Quilts is a curated exhibition.
 Our primary tools for selecting quilts are the photos of your work that are sent in with your application.
 These photos are a critical tool to show us what is special about your quilt.
 To give us the best sense of your work please upload two photos.
 The first photo should show the entire face of the quilt (as opposed to draped over a chair, etc.) from edge to edge.
 The second photo should be a close-up photo that focuses on an approximate 12” square and showcases the piecing and stitchwork.
 Files should be saved as .JPG/.JPEG or .TIF/.TIFF with a 5 MB maximum file size.
 Please name the photo as the title of your quilt or in some other way that identifies the photos as yours.